-Antibiotics and Birth Control Pill Interactions: Fact or Fallacy?
+Antibiotics and Birth Control Pill Interactions

 Can you take antibiotics with birth control?

-Today, most research states that antibiotics, with the exception of the tuberculosis drug rifampin (also known as Rifadin and Rimactane) and possibly other rifamycins like rifabutin (Mycobutin), do not alter the effectiveness of hormonal forms of birth control that are absorbed into the blood (for example pill, patch or vaginal ring).
+Today, most research states that antibiotics (with the exception of rifamycins like rifampin, rifabutin or rifapentine used for tuberculosis), do not alter the effectiveness of hormonal forms of birth control that are absorbed into the blood (for example: the pill, patch or vaginal ring).

 However, critics maintain that many studies that have found a lack of an interaction have been small and therefore unlikely to detect infrequent interactions.
 Because some studies are conflicting, you should discuss this topic with your healthcare provider if you are prescribed an antibiotic and you use a hormonal form of birth control.

 What does the research say?